DrSnuggly/kotor-ii-switch-modding/README.md

 ## Features

 - Provide a folder structure that modding tools expect.
-- Once modding is done, restructure the game folder to what the Switch expects.
+- Once modding is done, restructure the game folder to what the Nintendo Switch version of the game expects.
 - Call out potential issues along with instructions on how to fix them.
 - Easy backups and restores during the modding process, to better see where things went wrong.